-One of the top Paris France scams you should know about before you go.
-This scam has been around for many years in Paris and is known by name names such as the “Friendship Bracket Scam” the “Paris String Scam” or by the name given to those who try to commit the scam on you, “Bracelet Pushers.”
+You’ll find this scam is one of the top scams in Paris, France.
+It’s been around for many years, (because it works) and is known as the “Friendship Bracelet Scam” the “Paris String Scam” or by the name given to those who try to commit the scam on you, “Bracelet Pushers.”
 The scam is committed by who many describe as “string men” or as local Paris merchants call them “con-merchants.”
-First time travelers to Paris are usually targeted the most, as they usually don’t continue to be victimized by the string scam.
-While the Paris Friendship Bracelet Scam has been known for years to occur in Paris, it is also committed at many tourist locations around France, but across Europe it can also be found in Italy and Spain too.
+Non-french speaking tourists are targeted the most.
+While the Paris Friendship Bracelet Scam is popular in Paris, it can also be found at many tourist locations outside of Paris in France too, and to a lesser extent in other countries such as Italy and Spain.

-One of the most common Paris locations where the Friendship Bracelet Scam occurs and readily practiced is throughout the Montmartre area.
+One of the most common Paris locations where you’ll find the Friendship Bracelet Scam practiced is throughout the Montmartre area.
 Specifically the scammers will target tourists and first time visitors as they approach and walk up the giant staircase that leads from the Metro to the Sacre Coeur area of the Basilica of Sacré-Coeur.
-This is a popular stomping ground for tourists and is Montmartre’s leading tourist attraction, and probably the most-visited church in Paris for that matter.
-Visitors to Paris should also be aware that this scam is also prevalent at many of the Metro lines and stations that are used to get to this location.
+This is a popular stomping ground for tourists and is Montmartre’s leading tourist attraction, and probably the most-visited church in Paris.
+Visitors to Paris should also be aware that this scam is also prevalent at many of the Metro lines and stations that you travel on to get to this location.

 The “string men” seem to usually target female tourists (but not always) as they enter the small fenced square below Sacré-Coeur and proceed toward the stairs that run up the hillside.
 You can spot the “string men” as they are usually lined up on the sides of the stairs leading to the Sacre-Coeur.
 These innocent looking people are annoying “con-merchants” who have the “Paris String Scam” honed down to a science.